tapmodo/zen-id/README.md

 ### Basic Usage

 The goal for this code is to be as flexible as possible.
 There are a number of different ways it can be used.
-I hope to expand on the "usage" section over time, but for now I suggest reading the (short) code to learn more.
+Hopefully the "usage" section will be expanded in the future, but read the (short) code to learn more in the meantime.

 ```javascript
 var format = 'AAAaaacchhhcc';